-As a result of Action Plan 15 of the BEPS project, the Multilateral Instrument ("MLI") was brought into force on July 1, 2018 and it entered into force for India on October 1, 2019.
-The MLI is intended to apply alongside DTAAs that each country notifies as a Covered Tax Agreement ("CTA").
+As a result of Action Plan 15 of the BEPS project, the Multilateral Instrument ("MLI")95 was brought into force on July 1, 2018 and it entered into force for India on October 1, 2019.96 The MLI is intended to apply alongside DTAAs that each country notifies as a Covered Tax Agreement ("CTA").
 Article 7 of the MLI corresponds to the recommendations in Action Plan 6 mentioned above.
-In situations where both parties to a CTA do not choose to apply the LoB rule (detailed or simplified), the PPT applies by default.
-Since few states have chosen the LoB rule, it is anticipated that the PPT will be incorporated in more than 1100 treaties.
-The PPT essentially states that if
+In situations where both parties to a CTA do not choose to

-90. See Quarterly Fact Sheet on FDI, updated to March 2020, at https://dipp.gov.in/sites/default/files/FDI\Factsheet\ March20\28May\2020.pdf
+^{93.} See Quarterly Fact Sheet on FDI, updated to December 2021, at https://dpiit.gov.in/sites/default/files/FDI%20Factsheet%20December%2C%20 2021.pdf.